coldfusioncsr/mega/README.md

 |--|--|--|
 |Requirement|>=20m crew RP|Top 5,000 crew Rank (& Level 60 member rank)|
 |MEGA|✅️|✅️|

+> This is a game we play after family and work. t’s completely okay to step away if something more important comes along.
+>
+> If you choose to stay, please keep your crew obligations in mind: contributing to RP, and participating in the 🔶 Weekly Elite Cup and 🏆 Tournaments.
+>
+> While we play anonymously, long-term members are still given preference since they’re already familiar with the crew’s rules.
+>
+> To keep the crew competitive, inactive members will be removed.
+You’re always welcome to rejoin whenever you’re able to play actively again.
 ---
 ## What are the crew goals?
 |👥Crew goals|👤Individual measures|👤Minimum: 60%|